vertexproject/synapse/docs/synapse/cortex.rst

 ----------------------------------

-Due to issues with Python serialization, the data stored and accessed from a Cortex is not gauranteed across Cortexes created in Python 2.7 and Python 3.x.
-In short, if a Cortex or savefile was created in Python 2.7; its use in a Python3 environment isn't gauarnteed.
+Due to issues with Python serialization, the data stored and accessed from a Cortex is not guaranteed across Cortexes created in Python 2.7 and Python 3.x.
+In short, if a Cortex or savefile was created in Python 2.7; its use in a Python3 environment isn't guaranteed.
 The inverse is also true; a Cortex created in 3.x may not work in Python2.7 as expected.

 This is known to affect the LMDB Cortex implementation, which heavily relies on using msgpack